explorigin/modular-js/README.md

   There are many good reasons to split your project into modules.

-  - The vast majority of websites have multiple entry-points.
+  - The vast majority of websites have multiple entry-points (web pages).
 Javascript modules allow you to share code between these entry-points and with web-workers.
   - There is less code to push to the browser when you publish updates.
   - Debugging is easier because files are logically separated.
   - Processing your Javascript is easier with tools like [Webpack](http://webpack.github.io/) or [Browserify](http://browserify.org/).